soxueren/atsd/api/sql/README.md

 ## Interpolation

-By the default, if a period specified in `GROUP BY` clause doesn't contain any detailed values, it will be excluded from the results.
+By the default, if a period specified in `GROUP BY` clause doesn't contain any detailed values or the period has been filtered out with `HAVING` clause, it will be excluded from the results.

 The behaviour can be changed by referencing an interpolation function as part of `PERIOD` clause.